Published in association with SAGE

 Theoretically aware empirical analysis and conceptual innovation forms the core of the journal’s dissemination of international relations scholarship throughout the global academic community.
 In keeping with its European roots, this includes a commitment to underlying philosophical and normative issues relevant to the field, as well as interaction with related disciplines in the social sciences and humanities.
 This theoretical and methodological openness aims to produce a European journal with global impact, fostering broad awareness and innovation in a dynamic discipline.

 Adherence to this broad mandate has underpinned the journal’s emergence as a major and independent worldwide voice across the sub-fields of international relations scholarship.
 The Editors embrace and are committed to further developing this inheritance.
 Above all, the journal aims to achieve a representative balance across the diversity of the field and to promote deeper understanding of the rapidly changing world around us.
 This includes an active and ongoing commitment to facilitating dialogue with the study of global politics in the social sciences and beyond, including international history, international law, international and development economics, and political/economic geography.
 The EJIR warmly embraces genuinely interdisciplinary scholarship that actively engages with the broad debates taking place across the contemporary field of international relations.

-Editorial team at the University of Amsterdam
+Based at the University of Amsterdam.

 Editor-in-Chief Geoffrey Underhill

 Annette Freyberg-Inan, Darshan Vigneswaran, Luc Fransen, Lee Seymour